 Painters Insurance is liability insurance.
 It covers claims from third parties, like

-Every painting contractor welcomes protection for the materials and equipment that you needed for the job from both physical loss or damage.
-Builder’s Risk is often called Course of Construction Insurance and you can see why.
+Every painting contractor welcomes protection for the materials and equipment that you need for the job from both physical loss or damage.
+Builder’s Risk is often called Course of Construction Insurance, and you can see why.
 Some of the things this insurance covers include:

 For example, say you left your materials or equipment on-site and they were stolen.
 You’d have to replace them.
 You assume your insurance policy will cover these costs, but will it?
 Builder’s Risk for Painting Contractors is useful because it will cover your materials and equipment.

 It doesn’t sound like coverage you can do without, right?